Kristify/docs/docs/e_product-spec.md

 # Products.lua spec

-Here is the specification for products.lua
+Here are the specifications for `products.lua`

 !!! note
     You can use the [product generator](https://kristify.madefor.cc/productgen).
     It let's you configure products, with a GUI!

-Products.lua is a lua file which returns a table, which contains products (which are tables).
+`products.lua` is a lua file which returns a table.
+This contains the products *(which are tables as well)*.

 ## Fields